apache/nuttx-apps/README.txt

       well.  apps/Makefile uses a tool at apps/tools/mkkconfig.sh that dynamically builds the apps/Kconfig file at pre-configuration time.

-      NOTE: The native Windows build is temporarily broken until a new apps/tools/mkconfig.bat script is generated (2015-08-11).

       You could, for example, create a script called install.sh that installs a custom application, configuration, and board specific
       directory: